pawlean/25DaysOfGiphiness/README.md

 # 25DaysOfGiphiness
-For #LocalHackDay at Sheffield University, we are creating an advent calendar using the GIPHY
+For #LocalHackDay at Sheffield University, we are creating an advent calendar using the GIPHY API.